 Social Media Groups

 For information on Public Relations & Marketing or Social Media Channels for the society, please contact the individuals listed below.
-To download a copy of the AIS Marketing Handbook for ideas for your club, region, section or cooporating society, click here.
+To download a copy of the AIS Marketing Handbook for ideas for your club, region, section or cooperating society, click here

-Whether you’re connected to the AIS as one of its Regions, Affiliate, Section or Cooperating Societies, and/or looking for information on how to help the Society or make a connection, we want to hear from you.
+Whether you’re connected to the AIS as one of its Regions, Affiliates, Sections or Cooperating Societies, and/or looking for information on how to help the Society or make a connection, we want to hear from you.

 The Iris Encyclopedia (iris wiki)